-UW Human Resources (HR) and Academic Human Resources (AHR) provide resources for staff and academic personnel regarding time away from work; talk with your HR consultant or AHR Business Partner with issues pertaining to your work area.
-Guidance and protections for those at higher risk for developing more serious COVID-19 illness are also available on the HR website.
+UW Human Resources (UWHR) and the Office of Academic Personnel provide resources for staff and academic personnel regarding time away from work; talk with your human resources consultant or business partner about issues pertaining to your work area.

+Guidance and protections for those at higher risk for developing more serious COVID-19 illness are available on the UWHR website.